Padamkalra/PadamBookStore/PadamBookStore/README.txt

   starting with part 4
   at 3:02pm I added the given  properties into
-  --// In Models/Product.cs added three more properties of price -
+  In Models/Product.cs I added three more properties of price -

 						[Required]
 						[Range(1, 10000)]